ValiCoder/DAA-Task-4/README.md

 | Large Graphs | Kahn's Topo | SCC on demand | Memory efficient |
 | Real-time | Kahn's Topo | - | Predictable performance |

-This analysis demonstrates that while all three algorithms have O(V + E) complexity, their practical performance and suitability vary significantly based on graph structure and application requirements.
-The combination of SCC detection followed by topological sorting and critical path analysis provides a comprehensive solution for smart city task scheduling optimization.